FibreFoX/javafx-gradle-plugin/README.md

     // to disable patching of ant-javafx.jar, set this to false usePatchedJFXAntLib = true

+    // making it able to support absolute paths, defaults to "false" for maintaining old behaviour checkForAbsolutePaths = false

     // gradle jfxGenerateKeyStore
     keyStore = "src/main/deploy/keystore.jks"
     keyStoreAlias = "myalias"